DraftKings promo code: Get $300 bonus and $200 off NFL Sunday Ticket for Week 2 college football, NFL betting on Saturday

 DraftKings offers over $200 off NFL Sunday Ticket, plus $300 in bonus bets for new users with the newest DraftKings promo code for the Week 2 college football slate

-A full college football schedule makes Saturday the perfect time to take advantage of the latest DraftKings promo code, good forget $300 in bonus bets instantly and over $200 off NFL Sunday Ticket.
-Bet on marquee college football matchups like Oklahoma vs. Michigan and Iowa State vs. Iowa today, then boost your bankroll to use for the rest of the Week 1 NFL schedule on Sunday and Monday.
+The NFL will step aside for a day and college football will take center stage, but Saturday is still a great time to make use of the latest DraftKings promo code offering $300 in bonus bets instantly and over $200 off on NFL Sunday Ticket.
+The Week 2 college football schedule includes No. 18 Oklahoma vs. No. 15 Michigan, and No. 12 Arizona State at Mississippi State.
+Bet on any of those games today and then get 12 bonus bets worth $25 each for betting on the NFL or any other sport.
 Click here to get the upgraded DraftKings promo code for new users and take advantage of one of the best sportsbook promos:

 How to claim the DraftKings promo code